-From pedigree A, 1000 random datasets were analysed twice, once with adjacent samples independent essentially the algorithm used by ? but with a MH step instead of importance sampling (IDGS), and once with the LJDGS, with correlated descent graph samples.
+correlated descent graph samples.
 With LJDGS, the parameter b did not remain constant, but for each sample was drawn from a $\beta(1,1)$ distribution.
-Genotypic and IBD probabilities were estimated as the mean of 10,000 samples.
-As the MH algorithm is used, the effective number of samples is less than 10,000.
+Genotypic and IBD probabilities were estimated as the mean of 10 000 samples.
+As the MH algorithm is used, the effective number of samples is fewer than 10000.
 A simple estimate of the effective number of samples was used.
-The sample which was retained for the most MH cycles (r{max}) was assumed to have contributed one to the effective number of samples, the effective number of samples then being $\frac{n_s}{r{max}}$, where n_s is the total number of samples.
+The sample which was retained for the most MH cycles (r{max}) was assumed to have contributed one to the effective number of samples, the effective number of samples then being n_s/r{max} , where n_s is the total number of samples.
 This measure is less appropriate for LJDGS than IDGS, because in LJDGS adjacent samples are correlated.
-Exact genotypic probabilities were obtained using MENDEL (?), which uses a peeling based algorithm.
+Exact genotypic probabilities were obtained using MENDEL (Lange et al., 1988), which uses a peeling-based algorithm.

-To compare the sampled genotypic probabilities to the exact probabilities, the test statistic used in ? was used, $\chi^2 = \sum{E{kl}\neq 0} \frac{(O{kl}-E{kl})^2}{E{kl}}$, where k relates to the individual, l is the unordered (no distinction between paternal and maternal) genotype, E{kl} is the number of samples expected to occur for genotype l in individual k (calculated from the probabilities obtained using MENDEL and the effective number of samples) and O{kl} is the effective number of samples which were observed for genotype l in individual k.
-This statistic has an approximate χ^2 distribution, with n - 11 degrees of freedom, where n is the number of non-zero E{kl} in the sum.
+To compare the sampled genotypic probabilities with the exact probabilities, the test statistic used in Henshall et al. (2001) was used, $\chi^2 = \sum{E{kl} \neq 0} (O{kl} - E{kl})^2 / E{kl}$, where k relates to the individual, l is the unordered (no distinction between paternal and maternal) genotype, E{kl} is the number of samples expected to occur for genotype l in individual k (calculated from the probabilities obtained using MENDEL and the effective number of samples) and O{kl} is the effective number of samples which were observed for genotype l in individual k.
+This statistic has an approximate χ^2 distribution, with n-11 degrees of freedom, where n is the number of non-zero E{kl} in the sum.
 The distribution of the test statistic is only approximate as both within and across individuals, genotype probabilities are not independent, and the effective number of samples is only an approximation.

 A larger pedigree with 1600 individuals was used to evaluate the performance of the LJDGS algorithm on more challenging data.
-This pedigree, modeled on the simulated pedigree of ?, consisted of 20 discrete generations, each with 80 individuals.
-These were the ten progeny from each of 8 matings between males and females from the previous generation.
+This pedigree, modelled on the simulated pedigree of Heath (1998), consisted of 20 discrete generations, each with 80 individuals.
+These were the 10 progeny from each of 8 matings between males and females from the previous generation.
 A single locus with 16 alleles, with uniform frequencies in the base individuals, was assumed.
 A single data set was obtained by sampling base gametes and Mendelian transmission.
 Analyses were then performed with varying proportions of the simulated genotypes made available.
 For all analyses genotypes for all individuals born in the final generation were available.
-Three datasets were constructed, with genotypes made available on 0%, 25% or 50% of the remaining individuals, with individuals to be genotyped chosen at random (pedigrees B0, B25 and B50).
+Three data sets were constructed, with genotypes made available on 0, 25% or 50% of the remaining individuals, with individuals to be genotyped chosen at random (pedigrees B0, B25 and B50).

-Each of pedigrees B0, B25 and B50 was analysed using two methods, once with no correlation between adjacent samples (IDGS) and once with correlated descent graph samples (LJDGS).
-Each analysis involved drawing 10,000 samples, and was repeated five times, using different seeds for the random number generator each time.
-With LJDGS, the parameter b did not remain constant, but for each sample was drawn from a $\beta(80, 1)$ distribution.
-Genotypic and IBD probabilities were estimated as means, and the effective number of samples calculated as described above.
+Each of pedigrees B0, B25 and B50 was analysed using two methods: once with no correlation between adjacent samples (IDGS) and once with correlated descent graph samples (LJDGS).
+Each analysis involved drawing 10 000 samples, and was repeated five times, using different seeds for the random number generator each time.
+In each case the first 1000 samples were discarded.
+With LJDGS, the parameter b did not remain constant, but for each sample was drawn from a $\beta(80,1)$ distribution.
+Genotypic and IBD probabilities were estimated as means of the last 9000 samples, and the effective number of samples calculated as described above.